NAvi349/mixed-riscv-soc/README.md

 ### Assembly Program in the .tlv file

-- This program basically generates a waveform whose values starts from 0 to 255 and back again.
+- This program basically generates a waveform whose values start from 0 to 255 and back again.

 ### iverilog flow